Le Papillon (restaurant)

 Le Papillon (the French word for butterfly, [lə papiˈjɔ̃]) is a French restaurant located in San Jose, California.

 Le Papillon is located on a busy street corner between a hotel and a strip mall.
 Although the surrounding area is prosaic, the restaurant is "elegant (and expensive)".
 Customers are pampered by "many people in suits".
 Le Papillon specializes in contemporary French cuisine.

 Owner Mike Mashayekh opened Le Papillon in 1977 in a remodeled coffee shop at its current location.
-Mashayekh was also co-owner of the La Foret restaurant (another French restaurant in San Jose) with John Davoudi.
-Mashayekh and Davoudi were friends before they immigrated to the United States.
+Mashayekh was also co-owner of La Foret restaurant (another French restaurant in San Jose) with John Davoudi.
+Mashayekh and Davoudi were friends before they emigrated to the United States.
 They had been in the Iranian Army together before the overthrow of the Shah.

 Before moving to San Jose, Mashayekh had lived in Santa Maria, California where he met and married the mother of Scott Cooper (Le Papillon's Executive Chef).
 Cooper was a young boy at the time.
 The family moved to San Jose so that Mashayekh could attend San Jose State University.